isomerpages/ago-corp/Resources/news-and-events/_posts/2021-08-01-post-AGO Data Challenge 2021.md

 The 2021 Data Challenge concluded on 30 Oct 2021.

 ![](/images/News%20&%20Events%20Photos/2021/datachallenge2021prize.jpg)
-*AG presented the winning teams with prizes at the end of the Challenge*
+*Auditor-General Goh Soon Poh presented the winning teams with prizes at the end of the Challenge*